jovan-vukic/filmpire/README.md

 Features include:
 * user authentication,
-* dark mode,
+* light and dark mode,
 * API calls with axios and Redux,
-* actor and movie details pages,
+* actors and movie details page,
-* watchlists and lists of favorite movies,
+* watchlist and list of favorite movies,
-* movie search,
+* movie search functionality,
 * Alan AI voice functionality and many more.

-Alan works as an in-app voice assistant for Filmpire.
+Alan works as an in-app voice assistant for the Filmpire project.

 <p align="right">(<a href="#top">back to top</a>)</p>